Lockdowns to deal with Omicron cannot be ruled out – Neil Ferguson

 “But we think that protection against severe disease is much more likely to be maintained at the high level, but we don’t have firm data on that.
 That’s just based on extrapolation from past experience.”

-The professor also said that visitors coming to Scotland for the climate change conference Cop26 last month may have caused early seeding there, but he added this was “speculation”.
+The professor also said that visitors travelling to Scotland for the Cop26 climate change conference last month may have caused early seeding there, but added that this is “speculation”.

-It comes as Health Secretary Sajid Javid pulled out of a key broadcast interview following the emergence of leaked footage showing Government aides joking about a festive gathering last year.
+It comes as Health Secretary Sajid Javid pulled out of a key broadcast interview with the Today programme following the emergence of leaked footage showing Government aides joking about a festive gathering last year.

 In footage obtained by ITV News and released on Tuesday, the Prime Minister’s then-press secretary Allegra Stratton and adviser Ed Oldfield, along with other aides, were filmed laughing about a “fictional” Downing Street party in December 2020.

-While some experts said the data was concerning, it only covers one part of the immune system and did not look at T cell immunity, which is thought to play a role in longer-term protection.
+While some experts said the data is concerning, it only covered one part of the immune system and did not look at T cell immunity, which is thought to play a role in longer-term protection.

-Professor Alex Sigal, a virologist at the Africa Health Research Institute in Durban, South Africa, who led the research, told reporters: “While I think there’s going to be a lot of infection, I’m not sure this is going to translate into systems collapsing.
+Professor Alex Sigal, a virologist at the Africa Health Research Institute, who led the research, told reporters: “While I think there’s going to be a lot of infection, I’m not sure this is going to translate into systems collapsing.

 “My guess is that it’ll be under control.”

-Prof Sigal also tweeted last night: “Just be be clear on something…this was better than I expected of Omicron.”
+Prof Sigal also tweeted on Tuesday night: “Just be be clear on something… this was better than I expected of Omicron.”

 Register for free to continue reading